persiancal/jcal/sources/CONTRIBUTION.md

 # Contribution Guide

-It is suggested for the new contributors to use the following tools:
+This project enforces (see [workflows](../.github/workflows/)) the following
+formatters:
-- `clang-format` for all the C files, source and headers.
+- `clang-format` version 19 for all the C files, source and headers (or any protobuf if any, in the future).